tayalkshitij/model-agnostic-methods/README.md

 # Model-agnostic-methods for Text Classification

-This repository contains the code to reproduce the results of the paper (**Applying Model-agnostic Methods to Handle Inherent Noise in Large Scale Text Classification**) currently in review at KDD 2020.
+This repository contains the code to reproduce the results of the paper (**Applying Model-agnostic Methods to Handle Inherent Noise in Large Scale Text Classification**) accepted at COLING 2020.

 ## Getting Started